zowe/docs-site/docs/extend/extend-apiml/draft-api-mediation-spring-enablers.md

    At runtime, Spring will merge the two `YAML` configuration files, whereby the properties in the external file have higher priority.

-   For Mainframe execution environment provide environment specific configuration properties.
+- For a mainframe execution environment, provide environment specific configuration properties.
 Define these configuration properties and provide them using Java System Properties on the application execution command line.

     **Important!** Ensure that the default configuration contains only properties which are not dependent on the deployment environment.
     Do not include security sensitive data in the default configuration.